JimCarson1/Project_1/README.md

 Number of Respondents: 1259

+## Findings and Analysis

+Preliminary questions:
+• What are the predictors of mental health issues?
+• Does the percentage of respondents in treatment vary by total population, remote workers and self-employed?
+• What is the relationship between age and gender when seeking treatment?

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for more information.